tycho01/react-storybook/README.md

 ## Demo

-Let's look at what React Storybook does.
+Let's look at what Ng2 Storybook does.
 First clone the following repo:

 ```
 git clone https://github.com/kadira-samples/react-storybook-demo